 - Stack merges two datasets one on top of the other (vertically).
 To merge datasets side-byside (horizontally) use Join. - If you align by Column number the header of the first input is used. - Messages are shown in the Warnings tab for duplicated column names within an input dataset when Align columns by is set to Header name.

 - Cross

 - Join

 - Merge datasets

-2.3.46 Stamp
+2.3.48 Stamp

-Adds a time/date stamp as a new row or a new column.
+Adds a stamp with time, date and other information as a new row or a new column.

 Add the current date to the end of each row: